frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 q_{xyz} = \left[\int_{y}^{y + \Delta y} Q_0 \cdot e^{-\alpha y} dy \right] \cdot \left[\frac{\Delta x \cdot \Delta z}{\pi r^2}\right]
 $$

 (3) It is also not necessarily the case that all of the power is converted to heat within the material.
 For sufficiently low $\alpha _{abs}$, non-negligible power will be transmitted through the length of the material.
-Given the above formulations for q, this should not impact the simulation accuracy, but for any other purposes, the transmittance through the entire height, $h$, of the material can be found by:
+Given the above formulations for q, this should not impact the simulation accuracy, but for any other purposes--e.g., incorporation into fit parameters--the transmittance, $T$, through the entire height, $h$, of the material can be found by:

 $$
 \%T = \frac{\int_{h}^{\infty} Q \cdot e^{-\alpha y} dy}{Q} \cdot 100\%